Ramanujan Coverings of Graphs: Introduction

 In the case $r=2$ studied in \cite{MSS13}, the center of $\Delta_{r}\left(G\right)$ is a Ramanujan point.
 This is the point corresponding to the uniform distribution over all $2$-coverings of $G$.
 As mentioned above, the polynomial at this point is the matching polynomial of $G$ \cite{GG81}.
 The fact that this polynomial is Ramanujan, i.e.~is real-rooted with all its roots in $\left[-\rho,\rho\right]$, is a classical fact due to Heilmann and Lieb \cite{heilmann1972theory} -- see Theorem \ref{thm:1-matching-poly-is-ramanujan} below.

 It turns out that for larger values of $r$, the center point of $\Delta_{r}\left(G\right)$ is still Ramanujan, yet this result is new, more involved, and relies on Property $\left(\P1\right)$.
 Theorem \ref{thm:P1} states that the polynomial associated with the center point is the $\left(r-1\right)$-matching polynomial of $G$, defined as the average of the matching polynomials of all $\left(r-1\right)$-coverings of $G$.
-In Section \ref{sub:The--Matching-Polynomial} we explain why every real root of this polynomial lies in $\left[-\rho,\rho\right]$.
+In Section \ref{subsec:The--Matching-Polynomial} we explain why every real root of this polynomial lies in $\left[-\rho,\rho\right]$.
 That all its roots are real follows from the fact that the center point of $\Delta_{r}\left(G\right)$ is contained in the real-rooted region we find in Part $\left(ii\right)$ below.
+Note that although the Ramanujan point we find happens to be the center of the simplex, this is not required in general by the proof strategy.